jucian0/posts/building-forms-in-reactjs.md

 Do you really need a form library to build forms in React?

-Hello friends, today I will talk with you about forms in React, and tell you how was my first experience building form in React.
+Hello friends, today I will talk to you about forms in React, and tell you how my first experience building form in React was.

-My relation with React when was about forms was a love-hate relationship, and this happened because react doesn't say you how everything should work, another reason was that Angular has a powerful solution to build forms(Yeah I've worked with Angular before), and honestly I never found anything so good than reactive forms in React ecosystem.
+My relationship with React when I created forms was a love-hate relationship, because React doesn't tell you how everything should work.
+Another reason was that Angular has a powerful solution to build forms (yeah, I've worked with Angular before), and honestly, I never found anything as good as reactive forms in React ecosystem.
+But everything changed when the React team introduced Hooks API, after that the process to create forms became very simple, and I started to think if it was really necessary to use a form library to implement forms in React.
-But everything is changed when React team introduced Hooks API, after that the process to create forms become very simple, after that, I started to think if it was really necessary to use a form library to implement forms in React.

 In this post, I will show you an easy way to build forms without any form library, and at the end of this post you will decide if it's really necessary to use a form library, however, regardless of your opinion, I hope that you learn something in this post.

-Let's start with the first example of how to implement a form without a form library, in this example, I will explore an effective way to create advanced components form.
+Let's start with the first example of how to implement a form without a form library.
+In this example, I will explore an effective way to create an advanced components form.

 ## Basic requirements?

-To perform this tutorial you need to fullfil some requisites:
+To perform this tutorial you will need to have:

 - Basic knowledge of Javascript.
 - Basic knowledge of React.